Park Royal Stadium

-Origins
+History

+Beginnings

 The Royal Agricultural Society of England built showgrounds in 1903 intended to be used every year for their annual show.
 It served as the home stadium for Queens Park Rangers F.C. but was sold in 1907.
 Due to its proximity to central London and the local railway network, the site attracted industrial companies and buildings began to be constructed in the area, which soon became known as Park Royal.
-In 1931, just east of the old showgrounds and north of an athletic ground and engineering works a new stadium was constructed on the Abbey Road.
 Next door to the stadium was the newly built Park Royal Coachworks, which would also become a very well-known business.

+Just east of the old showgrounds and north of an athletic ground and engineering works, a new stadium was constructed on the Abbey Road and despite protests from the clergy, the stadium opened on Sunday 22 February 1931.

 The stadium had two very large covered stands that ran the length of the home and back straights.
-A third stand with terracing was constructed at the north end, and on the south end was the totalisator with more terracing.
+A third stand with terracing was constructed at the north end, and on the south end was the totalisator (installed by the Union Totalisator Company) and additional terracing.
 There was a first class restaurant facility with enclosed glazed and centrally heated licensed clubs.
+Racing kennels were constructed on site.

-Pre war history
+Pre-war history

 In 1935 it was enlarged further for additional use by Acton and Willesden rugby league club in 1935.
 In 1939 the stadium introduced the Guineas competition and the Crowley trained Musical Duke provided Park Royal with their first major success after winning the Laurels in 1939.
 During the war years the public witnessed the wartime superstar Ballynennan Moon win the Guineas in 1942.

-Post war history
+Post-war history

 In 1946 a company called London Stadiums Ltd brokered a deal to take over Wandsworth Stadium Ltd, Park Royal Stadium Ltd and Charlton Stadium (1936) Ltd. The three companies that were taken over all received shares in London Stadiums Ltd.

 Leading trainer George Curtis arrived from Portsmouth Stadium and won the 1950 St Leger with Fawn Mack.
 In 1950s London Stadiums Ltd appointed R E C Parkes as Director of Racing to oversee the three tracks; the Racing Manager at the time was M J O’Hara, who remained in charge for many years.
 Trainers included H Gray, G Clark, Dave Barker, O'Hea, A Forman, Jack Kinsley, Bill Hennessey and Stan Gudgin.

 The track raced Monday and Friday afternoons at 2.30 pm following the inauguration of the Bookmakers Afternoon Greyhound Service (BAGS) in 1967.
 The leading bookmaking firms behind BAGS would pay the National Greyhound Racing Society (NGRC) a set fee for the off-course rights.
 They in turn would then distribute the money between all NGRC affiliated tracks.
 The first tracks chosen for the service were Park Royal, Kings Heath Stadium, Stamford Bridge and Oxford Stadium.